 The Dealership Sold Me a Bad Used Car, What Should I Do?

 Used cars are also covered by the California Lemon Law.
-If you were sold a bad car, our lawyers can:
+If you were sold a bad car, our lawyers can help with the following:

-- Return the car and get your money back or
+- You can return a car and get your money back or

-- Have the dealer pay for the repairs and any pre-existing damages.
+- You can have the dealer pay for the repairs and any pre-existing damages.